Skip to content

 config:

-mcp_sse_url: "http://localhost:4003/sse" # User defined local URL of the MCP server providing Google Calendar services
+mcp_sse_url: "http://localhost:4003/sse" # (Old pattern is still supported) User defined local URL of the MCP server providing Google Calendar services

 enable_interpreter: true # Optional: Enables output interpretation.
 If set to true, the agent will convert the returned message JSON into a natural language response.